 Usher syndrome isn't something you'll randomly develop – it is a condition that is inherited through genetics.
 It not only affects your eyesight but also your hearing.
 This syndrome is passed through an autosomal recessive inheritance pattern, from parents to their children.

-Retinitis pigmentosa is another degenerative condition that affects the retina, and it is this condition that causes blindness through Usher Syndrome.
+Retinitis pigmentosa is another degenerative condition that affects the retina, and it is this condition that causes blinding through Usher Syndrome.
 It first appears some time between adolescence and early adulthood.
 Because it affects both hearing and eyesight, it can also affect balance.

 There are three types of Usher Syndrome.
 Each type has its own effects on eyesight and hearing, which include night blindness, mild hearing impairment, and loss of peripheral vision.
 The third type is the rarest.